Save big (up to $1,875) on small business tools with our free membership, business.com+

 Releasing your podcast on the right platforms is key to finding and growing your target audience.
 Here are some of the best platforms available for podcasters today.

 BuzzSprout is a great hosting platform option for new podcasters and those exploring the medium as a hobby.
 Get started for free by uploading up to two hours each month and have your episodes hosted for 90 days.
-BuzzSprout also offers plenty of premium upgrades, ranging from $12 to $24 per month.
+BuzzSprout also offers plenty of premium upgrades, ranging from $19 to $79 per month.
 All paid plans include a website for your podcast with a custom embedded player, listener statistics and the ability to integrate your show into popular podcast directories.

 As one of the newer podcast hosting platforms, Captivate is an excellent choice for podcast producers looking to monetize their shows.
-All plans, starting at $19 per month, include a WordPress website and unlimited podcasts, storage and uploads — though the number of downloads allowed is limited, including on their top-tier plan.
+All plans, starting at $17 per month, include WordPress website integration and unlimited podcasts, storage and uploads — though the number of downloads allowed is limited, including on their top-tier plan.
 However, most features are included in all plans and Captivate updates its offerings regularly based on user feedback.

 PodBean is one of the most robust podcast distribution platforms on the market, hosting more than 600,000 podcasts.
 It offers a free basic plan for anyone looking to get started, with five hours of storage space and 100GB monthly.
 It also provides the opportunity to integrate with all major podcast directories, your own podcast website and access to basic Interactive Advertising Bureau-certified statistics.